List of municipalities in the Northwest Territories: Villages

 The Cities, Town and Villages Act enables an application to incorporate as a village at the request of a minimum 25 residents that are eligible electors, or at the initiative of the Minister of Municipal and Community Affairs.
 The proposed village's minimum assessed land value must be $10 million unless an exception is made by the Minister.
 The only village in the Northwest Territories is Fort Simpson.
 It had a population of 1,100 residents and a land area of 77.89 km2.

 Hamlets

 At the request of a minimum 25 residents that are eligible electors, or at the initiative of the Minister of Municipal and Community Affairs, an application can be submitted to incorporate a community as a hamlet under the Hamlets Act.
 Unlike cities, towns and villages, the incorporation of hamlets are not conditioned by a prescribed minimum assessed land value.
-Of the 11 hamlets in the Northwest Territories, Tuktoyaktuk is the largest by population with 937 residents yet and Fort Resolution is the largest by land area at 452.87 km2.
+Of the 12 hamlets in the Northwest Territories, Tuktoyaktuk is the largest by population with 937 residents and Fort Resolution is the largest by land area at 452.87 km2.
 Enterprise is the smallest hamlet by population at 75 residents while the smallest by land area is Aklavik at 12.29 km2.